 Display last lines of a text file

-In the picture above you can see that we’ve displayed the last 13 lines of the /var/log/messages file.
+In the picture above you can see that the last 10 lines of the /var/log/messages file were displayed.

 The tail command can be used with various options.
 For example, if you would like to display the last 5 lines of a file, you can use the -n option:

 Another option that you will find handy is the -f option.
 This option keeps the file open and displays new lines as they are being added to the file.